🚀 NEWPE Civil Water Resources & Environmental course is here!

 If you're taking PE Civil: Geotechnical

 PEwise was built specifically for this exam.
-The 10 hours of animated content, two practice exams (including questions from all 14 additional NCEES references), and weekly live Q&A give you everything you need for $90.
+The 10+ hours of animated content across 24 modules, two NCEES-style practice exams (a 59-question focused review and an 80-question full simulation), and weekly live Q&A with course author Mahdi Bahrampouri, Ph.D., Geotechnical Earthquake Engineer and Co-Founder of PEwise, give you everything you need for $90.
 The pass guarantee removes the financial risk entirely.
 Start with the free lessons and see if the format works for you.

 If you've already failed once